By Dr. Samir Kelekar, Senior Consultant, Indusface

 New critical zero-day vulnerability found in Internet Explorer 6 to 11- this is the news that we woke up to, this Monday.
 This vulnerability affects versions of IE from 6 to 11, although exploits available in the wild currently target versions 9 to 11.
 That is more than 50% of the world’s browsers, as Internet Explorer 9 to 11 constitute about 26% of the world’s browsers.
 This is a zero-day vulnerability as there are already exploits in the wild and no patch available yet, although one can take measures to avoid getting hacked.

 This news comes in wake of Heartbleed vulnerability, that affected OpenSSL a widely used SSL implementation on the internet — a vulnerability that affected almost 2/3rd of websites not to mention SSL clients, and network gear also.
 The vulnerability affects all Windows Operating Systems from Windows XP onwards as the above browsers are available in these OSes.
 Now, given that Microsoft has stopped supporting XP and will refuse to make a patch available for this vulnerability for XP, those still using XP will be left in the lurch.

 Fix for Internet Explorer’s zero-day vulnerability

-The vulnerability can be exploited via malicious sites which are visited via a vulnerable browser or via attachments sent by email.
+The vulnerability can be exploited via malicious sites that are visited via a vulnerable browser or via attachments sent by email.
 Microsoft is working on a fix, but it is not yet ready.
 As of now, the following measures can be taken for Operating Systems others than XP to avoid the vulnerability:

 Personally, I use Internet Explorer to access a US government website.
-May US Federal websites either require or recommend use of Internet Explorer browser.
+May US Federal websites either require or recommend the use of the Internet Explorer browser.
 As a result, I have no other option but to use Internet Explorer and use the above fixes.
 I cannot move to Chrome or Mozilla for the above purpose.

 Can you check if you are affected by this critical vulnerability?